emiliatug/PFP_dataset_curator/README.md

-# Protein Function Prediction Dataset Curation
+# Protein Function Prediction (PFP) Dataset Curation

 ## Background
 This project (Protein Function Prediction Dataset Curation and pfp_prediction_evaluator) implements the full pipeline for generating, curating, and labeling protein dataset to evaluate the performance of the Protein Function Prediction (PFP) method developed by the Kihara Lab, (https://kiharalab.org/).

 While traditionally protein functions have been determined experimentally.
 Since 1990s there has been a lot of progress in computational protein function prediction research.
 Normally the predictions are either evaluated on benchmark dataset, or through challenges, like [CAFA](https://biofunctionprediction.org/cafa/), where the organizers provide sequence data and different teams submit their predictions which are validated by organizers through experimental annotations.

-This page (Protein Function Prediction Dataset Curation) contains a series of pipelines for data preprocessing and curating for 9001 proteins which I am using in the [pfp_prediction_evaluator](https://github.com/emiliatug/pfp_prediction_evaluator), to assess the accuracy of the PFP method through machine learning.
+This page (Protein Function Prediction (PFP) Dataset Curation) contains a series of pipelines for data preprocessing and curating for 9001 proteins which I am using in the [pfp_prediction_evaluator](https://github.com/emiliatug/pfp_prediction_evaluator), to assess the accuracy of the PFP method through machine learning.

 ### Data Generation and Curation
 This repository focuses on building such a curated dataset through: